KarinOldbring/bloomroom/testing.md

 #### Product Detail

 * Expected Outcome: When clicking either a product image or the name of a product you should be redirected to the product detail page.
 Here you should see all specifics about the product and also have the ablitity to add product to Shopping Bag and if so choose quantity.
 There should also be a "Keep Shopping" button that takes the user back to the All Products page.
 * Test: Click the different products to check if I am being redirected and all information is displayed including Add to Bag option.
+Tried entering less than 1 item and more than 99 by using the icons and entering numbers manually.
 * Result: When clicking the product the user can see that items specifications and is given the option to add the item to the Shopping Bag including choosing quantity.
+If you try to enter more a quantity beyond the allowed scope (0-99) you are notified that the number is invalid.
 The "Keep Shopping button is also there and when clicked the user is redirected to the All Products page.
 * Verdict: Code functions as intended.

 ### My Account